vladislav-morozov/noisy-extreme/README.md

 > [!NOTE]
 > The replication folder does not contain the contents of the `results/` folder.
-For simulations, this is done as the simulation results files are large.
+For simulations, this is done as the simulation result files are large.
 For the empirical application, there are restrictions on sharing the data, as the results are based on restricted-access microdata.

 ## License
 This code is provided under the MIT License.
 You can use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the software.
 You must include the original copyright notice and this permission notice in all copies or substantial portions of the software.
 The software is provided "as is", without any warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, and non-infringement.